karam-mustafa/laravel-query-helper/README.md

 # Laravel Query Helper

-Laravel Query Helper was developed for [laravel 7.2+](http://laravel.com/) to help you optimizing sql queries, this package will contain all advanced sql queries to Help us write better and faster queries and clean code.
+Laravel Query Helper was developed for [laravel 7.2+](http://laravel.com/) to help you optimize sql queries, this package will contain all advanced SQL queries to Help us write better and faster queries and clean code.

 Installation
 ------------